Growing opioid crisis adds to Puerto Rico’s problems

 “There was a boom in anxiety disorders and suicides,” Vargas said.
 “All these things led to fentanyl and other drugs becoming much more fashionable.”

 In addition to locally produced fentanyl, authorities say a less-controlled version of the drug is now being smuggled in from China and India, then mixed with heroin, and to a lesser degree cocaine and marijuana.
-Officials reported a cluster of fatal overdoses in the western coastal town of Mayaguez last year, followed by more overdoses at a nearby prison in the northwest town of Aguadilla.
+Officials reported a cluster of fatal overdoses in the western coastal town of Mayaguez, followed by more overdoses at a nearby prison in the northwest town of Aguadilla.
 From there, activists say, the use of illegal fentanyl and other opioids has spread to all major cities, including the capital.

 In the southeast coastal town of Humacao, a group of heroin and cocaine addicts recently gathered around a plastic table near an abandoned house and injected each other and themselves.
 One of them stuck a thumb in his mouth and blew out, making the vein pop on his neck as he prepared for the injection.
 On the table were dozens of dirty needles, small water bottles and cookers.